LGBTQ events in Atlanta

 Out on Film

 The most entertaining and provocative selections in LGBTQ cinema are showcased during the “Out on Film” festival each fall.
 Approaching its silver anniversary, Out on Film is one of the oldest LGBTQ film festivals in the country and strives to bring multicultural films and other titles that otherwise would not receive big-screen distribution.

 AIDS Walk Atlanta

 The spirit of community and purpose is always on display at AIDS Walk Atlanta, when thousands gather in Midtown to remember those lost in the epidemic and pledge solidarity against the disease.
 Now in its third decade, AIDS Walk Atlanta has raised millions of dollars for local nonprofits combating HIV/AIDS.

 Atlanta Pride Festival

-One of the most moving signs of LGBT Atlantans’ commitment to their city and neighbors is the mound of toys on display each December at the annual Toy Party.
+One of the most moving signs of LGBTQ Atlantans’ commitment to their city and neighbors is the mound of toys on display each December at the annual Toy Party.
 In less than a decade, the event has grown into one of the largest social events of the year and has collected thousands of presents for needy children during the holidays.

 Get to know Atlanta, and discover the best things to do around the city.